 - DO take pictures of your vehicle prior to any repairs.
-Having that extra documentation can come in handy when discussing repair options with your adjuster and act as proof if there become any disputes about the damage later on.
+Having that extra documentation can come in handy when discussing repair options with your adjuster and can act as proof if there are any disputes about the damage later on.

 - DO try to get every estimate in writing with detailed explanations of what exactly will be repaired, which parts will be used and how long it will take.
 Not only does it make it easier to compare different estimates, the written estimate can also act as a contract to hold the body shop accountable.

 - DO know the difference between aftermarket parts and original equipment manufacturer (OEM) parts.
-Insurance companies and body shops may choose to use aftermarket parts (parts not made by your car's manufacturer) in order to cut costs.
-They may be just as high-quality as an OEM part, but not all aftermarket parts come with warranties.
-Be sure to discuss your options and risks with your adjuster.
+Insurance companies and body shops may choose to use aftermarket parts (parts not made by your car's manufacturer) for their price quote in order to reduce costs.
+For the actual repairs, you can choose to use OEM parts, however, you may be responsible for the difference in cost.
+Be sure to discuss your options with your adjuster.

 - DO review your insurance policy and understand what each coverage entails.
 You don't want to bring your vehicle in for a hail damage repair and realize you don't have Comprehensive coverage, or forget that Comprehensive coverage means you have to pay a deductible.